JoshuaJFogg/slate/source/includes/_address-book.md

 > The resource created is returned in the *Location* header of the response

-Description of what the endpoint does.
+This endpoint allows the creation of a new address within the eSuite platform for a specific account.

 ### HTTP Request